felixgrewe/map_n_extract/README.md

 The script offers an option to build RAxML phylogenies from each individual alignment.
 However, individual alignments can also be merged into a supermatrix for further analysis.

 If you use this code please cite:
-Steven D. Leavitt, Felix Grewe, Todd Widhelm, Lucia Muggia, Brian Wray, and H. Thorsten Lumbsch **Robust phylogenies of lichen-forming fungi inferred from genomes - overkill in the era of phylogenomics or reassurance?** *In prep*
+Leavitt, S.D., Grewe, F., Widhelm, T., Muggia, L., Wray, B., & Lumbsch, H.T.
+(2016).
+Resolving evolutionary relationships in lichen-forming fungi using diverse phylogenomic datasets and analytical approaches.
+Scientific Reports, 6:22262. [link](http://www.nature.com/articles/srep22262)

 ##Requirements: